muximus3/OneAPI/README.md

 # OneAPI

-Easily access multiple ChatGPT or similar APIs using Teaminal/Python

-`Engage in multi-turn conversations with ChatGPT and automatically save them in a training-specific data format.`
+Engage in multi-turn conversations with ChatGPT or Other LLMs APIs and automatically save them in a training-specific data format.

-**Step 1: Installation (requires Python environment):** `pip install one-api-tool -i <https://pypi.org/simple>`
+**Step 1: Installation (requires Python environment):** `pip install one-api-tool`

 **Step 2: Start the command:** `one-api`